bencmbrook/mux-web-streams/README.md

 ## Installation

-You can install `mux-web-streams` using npm:
+You can install `mux-web-streams` from [npm](https://www.npmjs.com/package/mux-web-streams):

 ```shell
 npm install mux-web-streams # or `pnpm` or `yarn`
 ```

+This package has zero dependencies.

 ## Usage